Table of Contents

 You’ll spend more time replying than selling.

-2. Free Code Snippets
+2. Using Free Code Snippets

 If you’re comfortable editing theme files or using functions.php, there are community snippets that add a “Request a Quote” button.